SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/accept-decline.md

 > When you select an invitation in the **Invitations** dialog, the day in question is shown in the Diary screen in the background, so that you can check if you have other appointments.
 If you have other overlapping appointments, a **Conflict** icon ![icon][img6] is also displayed in the preview in the **Invitations** dialog.

-## Receive invitations to repeating follow-ups
+## Invitation to repeating follow-up

 If you select **Show repetitions** below the list of invitations, all instances of the follow-up are displayed.